Cataract Surgery with Dr Mark Wevill

 Your cataract consultation

-If you’re arriving by car you’ll find us easily by entering B4 7EH into your satnav & call us on 0121 3934908 if you’re lost.
+If you’re arriving by car you’ll find us easily at The Westbourne Centre, 53 Church Rd, Birmingham B15 3SJ and you can call the call reception at 0121 456 0880.
 You can park right outside the door so look out for a building that looks like the one above.
-And we’re 5 minutes by taxi from both Birmingham New Street and Moor Street train stations if you prefer to come by train.
+And we’re 10 minutes by taxi from both Birmingham New Street and Moor Street train stations if you prefer to come by train.

 We’ll keep you as safe as possible with the new measures we’ve implemented.
 These include checking your temperature and ours when we arrive at the hospital and we all wear masks.
 There are plenty of hand sanitisers, you won’t be sitting near anyone else and appointments are spaced out to minimise the number of people in the hospital at any one time.

-Mark Wevill, your cataract surgeon will examine your eyes and cataracts after you’ve had high tech optical imaging and laser scans of your eyes and had the vision in both eyes checked by one of our experienced optometrists.
-Then Mark will recommend the best cataract surgery plan for you personally and the type of intraocular lens that will be best for you.
-Read more about different intraocular lenses here.
+Mark Wevill, your cataract surgeon will examine your eyes and cataracts after you’ve had high tech scans of your eyes Mark will personally check your vision and your eyes and recommend the best cataract surgery plan and the type of intraocular lens that will be best for you.

 Your cataract removal operation

 Your cataract operation is done at the same hospital as your consultation.
 We don’t do operations on both eyes on the same day.
-Some surgeons do, but we prefer to confirm that you’re doing well with the first treatment before doing the second cataract removal a few days later.
+Some surgeons do, but we prefer to confirm that you’re doing well with the first treatment before doing the second cataract removal.

 On the day of your first cataract operation, we’ll tell you all the do’s & don’ts of looking after your eye after surgery.
 The cataract operation is done with anaesthetic eye drops and no needles are used.
 The cataract operation usually takes 10 to 15 minutes and isn’t painful.
 Some cataracts are removed with a laser and ultrasound, but we found that the laser increased the cost of the surgery and didn’t have any benefits.
 Scientific studies have confirmed this so we only use ultrasound now.
 It’s the best, simplest and safest way to do cataract removal surgery.